 - Other scholarships may not be held in conjunction with a Mandela Rhodes Scholarship.
-If a Scholar is in doubt about what constitutes another scholarship as opposed to awards or prizes, they should consult the MRF.
+If a Scholar is in doubt about what constitutes another scholarship – as opposed to awards or prizes, they should consult the Foundation.

-- Furthermore, the continued holding of the Scholarship is dependent on the Scholar upholding the values, principles and standards of The Mandela Rhodes Foundation, as determined by the Trustees.
+- Furthermore, the continued holding of the Scholarship is dependent on the Scholar upholding the values, principles and standards of the MRF, as determined by the Trustees and/or the Foundation.

 - Where Scholars are in breach of such standards, values and principles for any reason the MRF may cease payments to and participation in the programme by the Scholar.

 The Scholarship covers the cost of a Scholar as follows:

 - Tuition and registration fees as set by the institution

 - A study materials allowance as set by the MRF

 - Accommodation and meal allowances as set by the MRF